ishratUmar18/50-react.js-projects/portfolio-page/Readme.md

 <pre> npm run build </pre>

 The production build will be generated in the dist folder, which you can then upload to your hosting service.

-# Conclusion
-This portfolio page is built using the latest web technologies and is designed to be fast, efficient, and user-friendly.
-Whether you are a beginner or an experienced developer, this portfolio page is a great starting point for showcasing your projects and personal information.
-I hope you enjoy using this portfolio page and that it helps you showcase your work in the best possible way.